HorseTrain/hlarm/README.md

 # hlarm

-A parser for ARM XML and Specification Data
+HLARM is a tool to parse and execute the Arm Specification Language (ASL)

 GOALS 🛠️
   - Arm Specification Language Parser and Executer [ ] 👈 Main Goal